 We’re currently running a series of posts about responsive website design, the first of which you can find here.
 With over 50% of all Google searches happening on a mobile phone or tablet, your website should be geared up to function well with such devices.
 In addition to user experience, Google now treats mobile friendliness as a ranking factor.
 If your website isn’t mobile friendly in Google’s eyes, its likely that competing websites will get a ranking advantage over yours if theirs is responsive.

 If your answer to this question is ‘no’, and you rely on search engines to drive traffic and gain new clients, a refresh of your website is already overdue.

-Q: Has your business proposition changed?
+Q: Is your business proposition still the same?